Nfinley/coding-journal/stackline/stackline-opportunities.md

 # Notes on potential opportunities for Stackline

+### Bugs while refactoring
+* Sort by Week does not seem to be working correctly as it shows essentially the same view as YTD (period of 'year' is in the api call)

 ### Short-Term Fixes (as you edit files)

 * Use Descructured {Component} in React files